PranaliDesai/robomechtrix_ws/README.md

 This repo includes how to build a robot using ROS URDF.

+## If you are here after the first video on ROS URDF
 To clone, build and run the ROS package
 ```
 git clone https://github.com/PranaliDesai/robomechtrix_ws.git